XRPLF/xrpl-dev-portal/content/concepts/tokens/transfer-fees.md

+---
+html: transfer-fees.html
+parent: non-fungible.html
+blurb:
+labels:
+  - Tokens
+---
 # Transfer Fees

 [Token](tokens.html) issuers can charge a _transfer fee_ that applies when users transfer those tokens among themselves.
 The sender of the transfer is debited an extra percentage based on the transfer fee, while the recipient of the transfer is credited the intended amount.
 The difference is the transfer fee.

 For standard tokens, the tokens paid in the transfer fee are burned, and no longer tracked in the XRP Ledger.
 If the token is backed by off-ledger assets, this reduces the amount of those assets the issuer has to hold in reserve to meet its obligations in the XRP Ledger.
 Transfer fees are usually not appropriate for tokens that aren't backed with outside assets.

 Non-fungible tokens can also have transfer fees, but they work differently.
-For details, see [Non-Fungible Tokens](non-fungible-tokens.html).
+For details, see [Non-Fungible Tokens](non-fungible.html).

-The transfer fee does not apply when sending or receiving _directly_ to and from the issuing account, but it does apply when transferring from an [operational address][] to another user.
+The transfer fee does not apply when sending or receiving _directly_ to and from the issuing account, but it does apply when transferring from an [operational address](issuing-and-operational-addresses.html) to another user.

-[operational address]: issuing-and-operational-addresses.html
-[issuing address]: issuing-and-operational-addresses.html

 XRP never has a transfer fee, because it never has an issuer.